molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, SC3:30:31:</span> We were talking about soul gym and the workout that you get by traversing along the edge.
 Anyway, I think that if you have sites like Gab, and there are people who are misguided, and you have the ability to kind of overcome their lost-ness with something that is not lost, that's better than the alternative of some of these people disappearing to the dark web and engaging in misguidedness, you know, in an echo chamber.
 Misguided people are out there, and the question is, do you isolate them or do you engage and rehabilitate them?
 And that's a very difficult question.
 I tell you, it's a ton of work and most of it's thankless.

-<span class="transcript-speaker">LH, SC3:31:13:</span> What were you doing to rehabilitate them?
+<span class="transcript-speaker">LinsHorse, SC3:31:13:</span> What were you doing to rehabilitate them?

 <span class="transcript-speaker">Monster:</span> Oh I mean, there are countless times where we talk people off the battlefield when they're misguided.
 I think there's a URL you can check out, I'll put it in the chat, that shows you some of the examples of... let me see if I can find it.
 I'll get it for you.
 It's just, there's many examples.
 I'll just paste in the chat a section that we did on fighting hate.
 There are a lot of calls that we end up having as an organization, the culture that we've built as a company is...
 For example, let's say you deal with people that are nice.
 That are nice, they're kind, they're appreciative, they're really easy people to talk to.
 And then at the same time, sometimes you deal with people who are really hateful, angry, mean-spirited.
 And if you treat it like a soul gym, like a workout, then the people who are not not deserving of your kindness, if you can be kind to them and not lose your cool, then that's <span class="transcript-note">[unintelligible]</span> exercise.
 You're basically able to see where you're at by seeing what level of... like weev, earlier, that guy would be pretty hard to talk to one-on-one, but if you wanted to get a workout, you could try to talk to the guy and see if you could find some common ground.

 <span class="transcript-speaker">Unidentified:</span> weev is a shock jock.

-<span class="transcript-speaker">LH:</span> weev has no common ground.
+<span class="transcript-speaker">LinsHorse:</span> weev has no common ground.

 <span class="transcript-speaker">Monster, SC3:33:05:</span> No, I get it, I get it.
 But I think in a private setting...